-Most working people in our country are aware that as part of the taxes taken out of your pay, part goes towards social security taxes.
-What fewer people realize is that the amount of money we stand to receive upon retirement can be greater if their spouse’s work record were to be taken into consideration instead of their own.
+Most working people in our country know that as part of the taxes taken out of your pay, part goes towards social security taxes.
+Fewer people realize that the amount of money we stand to receive upon retirement can be more significant if their spouse's work record were to be taken into consideration instead of their own.

-What happens, then, in the event that you get a divorce from your spouse?
-Are you still able to take advantage of your ex-spouse’s social security benefits and receive them instead of your own?
-Today’s blog post from the Law Office of Bryan Fagan, PLLC will go over that subject and include some other pertinent information on Social Security and divorce in general.
+What happens, then, if you get a divorce from your spouse?
+Are you still able to take advantage of your ex-spouse's social security benefits and receive them instead of your own?
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will go over that subject and include some other pertinent information on Social Security and divorce in general.

 Receiving social security benefits from a spouse post-divorce

-You can receive Social Security benefits based on your spouse’s work history in a divorce.
-This can be done without having to go through any extra steps in your divorce and you can even do so in the event that your ex-spouse decides to remarry.
+You can receive Social Security benefits based on your spouse's work history in a divorce.
+This can be done without having to go through any extra steps in your divorce, and you can even do so if your ex-spouse decides to remarry.

 - Your marriage must have lasted for ten years or longer

 - You must be 62 years old or older.
-At age 60 you can begin to collect Social Security benefits as a surviving divorced spouse if your spouse has passed away.
-If your spouse has passed away and you are disabled under social security guidelines then you may collect those benefits at age 50.
+At age 60, you can begin to collect Social Security benefits as a surviving divorced spouse if your spouse has passed away.
+If your spouse has passed away and you are disabled under social security guidelines, you may collect those benefits at age 50.

 - You cannot be married to anyone currently, with the following conditions:

--If you do end up getting married and then your second spouse passes away you would be able to choose which of your two spouses you are able to collect benefits from.
+-If you end up getting married and then your second spouse passes away, you would be able to choose which of your two spouses you can collect benefits from.
 Again, however, your first marriage must have lasted for at least ten years.
-You and your second spouse must have been married for at least nine months prior to their having passed away.
+You and your second spouse must have been married for at least nine months before passing away.

-If you are older than your ex-spouse do you have to wait for him or her to begin collecting benefits before you can?
+If you are older than your ex-spouse, do you have to wait for them to begin collecting benefits before you can?

 The answer to this question is no in most cases.

-In the event that your ex-spouse has not yet applied for benefits but is over the age of 62 (the earliest a person can elect to begin to receive social security benefits) and is eligible for benefits then you may start to receive benefits as long as you have been divorced from your spouse for more than two years.
+Suppose your ex-spouse has not yet applied for benefits but is over the age of 62 (the earliest a person can elect to begin to receive social security benefits) and is eligible for benefits.
+In that case, you may start to receive benefits as long as you have been divorced from your spouse for more than two years.

-How much of your ex-spouse’s benefits are you actually going to be eligible to receive?
+How much of your ex-spouse's benefits are you going to be eligible to receive?

 50% of your ex-spouse's retirement benefits are what you are eligible to receive from the Social Security Administration.

-In the event that he or she passes away before you do then you can receive the entire amount of his or her retirement benefits.
-If you choose to retire and to begin to collect his or her benefits prior to your reaching your full retirement age of 67 then your benefit amount will be reduced.
+If they pass away before you do, then you can receive the entire amount of their retirement benefits.
+If you choose to retire and begin collecting her benefits before you reach your full retirement age of 67, your benefit amount will be reduced.

-Suppose that your ex-spouse remarries and his or her new spouse is already collecting benefits based on your ex-spouse’s working history.
+Suppose that your ex-spouse remarries and their new spouse is already collecting benefits based on your ex-spouse's working history.

-You would probably be interested in whether or not this will have an effect on your ability to collect benefits as well.
-Your taking advantage of your ex-spouse’s retirement benefits will not impact in any way the ability for your ex-spouse’s new spouse to collect as well.
+You would probably be interested in whether or not this will affect your ability to collect benefits as well.
+Your taking advantage of your ex-spouse's retirement benefits will not impact in any way the ability of your ex-spouse's new spouse to collect as well.

 Supporting children after your ex-spouse passes away

-If you are raising a child you had with your ex-spouse and he or she passes away your child can receive benefits based on your ex-spouse’s work history as well.
-This is true as long as the child is under the age of 18 or is under 19 and still a full-time student in high school.
+If you are raising a child you had with your ex-spouse, and they pass away, your child can receive benefits based on your ex-spouse's work history as well.
+This is true as long as the child is under 18 or is under 19 and still a full-time student in high school.

-If your child is over the age of 18 then there is still a chance that he or she could collect benefits based off of your ex-spouse’s work history in the event that he or she is disabled.
+If your child is over the age of 18, then there is still a chance that they could collect benefits based on your ex-spouse's work history if they are disabled.
 You, too, can receive a benefit for raising a child under the age of 16.

-Receiving Social Security Benefits based on your own work history and that of your ex-spouse
+Receiving Social Security Benefits based on your work history and that of your ex-spouse

-There have been changes of late to the rules associated with spousal benefits and Social Security.
-The rule now is that you will be automatically be given the most amount of benefits based on your or your ex-spouse’s work history, assuming that you are eligible for both.
+There have been late changes to the rules associated with spousal benefits and Social Security.
+The rule now is that you will be automatically be given the most amount of benefits based on your or your ex-spouse's work history, assuming that you are eligible for both.

-If you choose to hold off on collecting social security benefits until you turn 67 instead of at 62 you can do so, but you cannot collect on your ex-spouse’s benefits during that five-year waiting period.
+If you choose to hold off on collecting social security benefits until you turn 67 instead of 62, you can do so, but you cannot collect on your ex-spouse's benefits during that five-year waiting period.